 January to November.
 Thursday, Friday and Bank Holiday Mondays.
 Open 2.00pm to 6pm.

-almost 2 years by Jan Lansberry 4 / 5We visited Sezincote yesterday - what a delight!
+about 2 years by Jan Lansberry 4 / 5We visited Sezincote yesterday - what a delight!
 Loved the house and the fabulous gardens.
 Tea &cake in the Orangery was delicious.
 However, the loos were, as a previous reviewer said 'a disgrace!'.

 about 2 years by D R Fry 3 / 5Brilliant house and garden and well worth a visit.
 The toilets are unfortunately disgraceful.There are only two, situated 100 yards or so away from the house in a garden shed, and not easily wheelchair accessible.
 This is clearly inadequate even on a quiet day which it was when I visited.What a shame, and a poor facility considering the Â£10 entry charge.

-about 3 years by Adam Hodge 4 / 5As the house is undergoing some building works[May 2011] the Orangery was not in the best state of presentation, nevertheless the whole place is a fine example of romance and elegance in the landscape.
+over 3 years by Adam Hodge 4 / 5As the house is undergoing some building works[May 2011] the Orangery was not in the best state of presentation, nevertheless the whole place is a fine example of romance and elegance in the landscape.
 The area of the stream from top to bottom is especially charming, well styled plantings and well maintained.

-about 3 years by pete 5 / 5Sezincote is somewhere I had been meaning to visit for years!
+over 3 years by pete 5 / 5Sezincote is somewhere I had been meaning to visit for years!

 about 4 years by Charlotte 5 / 5This is a really wonderful garden - quite different from any other you'll find here in the Cotswolds.
 The Mughal-inspired house design provided inspiration for the Brighton Pavilion and the gardens are inspirational in their own way, with a classic Canal garden in front of the house; and a water garden at the entrance.
 There are many fine trees here and a fine selection of water-loving plants.
 The garden looks good throughout the open season, and is particularly lovely in the autumn.